 B. Funds Management

-The Clerk-Treasurer of this library is authorized to receive and expend funds as determined by the Board of Trustees in compliance with submitted budgets and appropriations.
+The fiscal officer of this library is authorized to receive and expend funds as determined by the Board of Trustees in compliance with submitted budgets and appropriations.

 C. Funds Investment

-The Clerk-Treasurer of this library is authorized to invest, deposit or reinvest any such funds remaining as interim or inactive in compliance with the authorizing resolutions of this Board.
+The fiscal officer of this library is authorized to invest, deposit or reinvest any such funds remaining as interim or inactive in compliance with the authorizing resolutions of this Board.

 D. Use of Capital Improvement Funds